Think of movies like Raiders of the Lost Arc, The Truman Show, and Ocean’s Eleven.

 They stand out, don’t they?
 These cinematic masterpieces did a great job of stirring viewers with excitement and curiosity.

-And while great cinematography, direction, and acting all played a major role in making these movies hits, it’s worth remembering that it all started with an excellent script.
+And while great cinematography, direction, and acting all played a role in making these movies hits, it’s worth remembering that it all started with an excellent script.

 So, you might be thinking, but I’m not a filmmaker, I just need a good explainer video for my business.